Tim-the-Enchanter/csharp-fundamentals/README.md

 This project goes over the Fundamentals of the C# Language.
 Below I will include each lesson and there title.

-- Lesson 1 - Value Types
+- Lesson 1 - Value Types/n
 This lesson went over interger types, floating point numbers, and type conversion.

 - Lesson 2 - All about Strings